 There are many strategies to pay off debt, and below we will explore some of the most common methods.

 If you’re struggling with high-interest debt, consolidating your debt could be a great option.
-Debt consolidation involves combining all of your debts and taking out a personal loan to pay them off.
+Debt relief involves combining all of your debts and taking out a personal loan to pay them off.
 According to our research, Idahoans are among the top three users of personal loans for debt consolidation, with over 35% using them for that purpose.

 Debt consolidation can be a way to save money and simplify your monthly debt payments.
 However, it can be difficult to secure a loan with a good interest rate if you have subpar credit.
 Before you decide to consolidate your debt, make sure you understand the pros and cons so you can make the best decision for your situation.